atom/github/docs/rfcs/XXX-pull-request-review.md

 How do we represent the resolution of a comment thread?
 Where can we reveal this progress through each review, and of all required reviews?

-* _We'll show a progress bar on a sticky header at the top of the "Changes" tab within each `IssueishPaneItem`._
+* _We'll show a progress bar on a sticky header at the top of the `IssueishDetailItem`._

 Are there any design choices we can make to lessen the emotional weight of a "requests changes" review?
 Peer review has the most value when it discovers issues for the pull request author to address, but accepting criticism is a vulnerable moment.